A Metroidvania is exactly what you think: a game that has elements of both Metroid and Castlevania games.

-If you miss the days of exploring a complex map, collecting, items, and defeating difficult enemies, you should pick up a modern Metroidvania.
-These games on Steam will satisfy that Metroidvania craving.
+If you miss the days of exploring a complex map, collecting special items, and defeating difficult enemies, you should pick up a modern Metroidvania!
+Here are some of the best Metroidvania games for PC.

 Looking for a Metroidvania and roguelike hybrid?
 The artfully-crafted Sundered is the game for you.
 You take on the role of Eshe, while you traverse a dangerous procedurally-generated cavern.